BugSplat-Git/source-mapper/README.md

     </a>
 </div>

-# 🥞 stack-converter
+# 🗺️ source-mapper
-`stack-converter` is a utility for translating function names, file names and line numbers in uglified JavaScript Error stack frames to the corresponding values in the original source. `stack-converter` is distributed as both a package and a library and is used by the [BugSplat](https://www.bugsplat.com) backend to deliver crash reporting as a service for JavaScript and TypeScript applications.
+`source-mapper` is a utility for translating function names, file names and line numbers in uglified JavaScript Error stack frames to the corresponding values in the original source. `source-mapper` is distributed as both a package and a library and is used by the [BugSplat](https://www.bugsplat.com) backend to deliver crash reporting as a service for JavaScript and TypeScript applications.

-The following is an example JavaScript Error stack converted to its TypeScript equivalent using `stack-converter`:
+The following is an example JavaScript Error stack converted to its TypeScript equivalent using `source-mapper`:

 ```
 Error: BugSplat rocks!
-    at crash (/Users/bobby/Desktop/bugsplat/stack-converter/dist/bin/cmd.js:16:11)
+    at crash (/Users/bobby/Desktop/bugsplat/source-mapper/dist/bin/cmd.js:16:11)
-    at /Users/bobby/Desktop/bugsplat/stack-converter/dist/bin/cmd.js:6:9
+    at /Users/bobby/Desktop/bugsplat/source-mapper/dist/bin/cmd.js:6:9
-    at Object.<anonymous> (/Users/bobby/Desktop/bugsplat/stack-converter/dist/bin/cmd.js:14:3)
+    at Object.<anonymous> (/Users/bobby/Desktop/bugsplat/source-mapper/dist/bin/cmd.js:14:3)
 ```

 ```